 In contrast to public universities, studying at Sigmund Freud University offers student-centred teaching and close personal support by lecturers.
 The Bachelor’s programme lasts six semesters, including the time required for writing the Bachelor’s thesis.

 The Master’s programme can be completed in additional four semesters; graduates are entitled by law to use the professional title “psychologist”.

-The curriculum of the PhD programme consists of two study phases with a minimum duration of six semesters.
+The curriculum of the PhD programme (offered in German only) consists of two study phases with a minimum duration of six semesters.
 In the first phase, which is ideally completed in the first year of study, students develop a research project based on international practices of competitive research funding.
 In addition, students are supported in the design, implementation and evaluation of teaching assignments in the undergraduate study programmes of psychology and are involved in the supervision of scientific qualification work in the Bachelor’s and Master’s degree programmes.